JeremiahVaughan/nvim/README.md

     - Mac: `use Iterm2`
     - Mac other:
-        - copy the file `.alacritty.toml` in the root of this project to `$HOME/.alacritty.toml`
+        - copy the file `.alacritty.toml` in the root of this project to `$HOME/.alacritty.toml` or
+        - copy the file `.wezterm.lua` in the root of this project to `$HOME/.wezterm.lua`
     - Windows:
-        - copy the file `.alacritty.toml` in the root of this project to `%APPDATA%\alacritty\alacritty.toml`
+        - copy the file `.alacritty.toml` in the root of this project to `%APPDATA%\alacritty\alacritty.toml` or
+        - copy the file `.wezterm.lua` in the root of this project to `$HOME/.wezterm.lua`

 Note: